Telescopic Ladders

 How much do your telescopic ladders cost?

-It depends on which one you choose and the height you require, but prices start from just £119.99, inc VAT, and with free delivery anywhere in the UK as standard.
+It depends on which one you choose and the height you require, but prices for a telescopic ladder purchased from BPS start from just £119.99, inc VAT, and with free delivery anywhere in the UK as standard.

-The price will increase if you opt for a multipurpose telescopic ladder for example, or need a ladder that can reach higher places, but ultimately you’ll find all of our ladders to be reasonably priced.
+The price will increase if you opt for a multipurpose telescopic ladder for example, or need a ladder that is capable of safely reaching higher locations, but ultimately you’ll find all of our ladders to be reasonably priced and offer several advantages compared to cheaper less safe options.